-China Unicom Beijing And Huawei Announce World's First Large-Scale Integrated 5G-Advanced Intelligent Network
+China Unicom Beijing and Huawei Announce World's First Large-Scale Integrated 5G-Advanced Intelligent Network

-BEIJING, Nov.
-20, 2024 /PRNewswire/ -- China Unicom Beijing and Huawei held an event, "5G Capital on the Way – Lighting Up Beijing with 5G-Advanced," to announce their deployment of the world's first large-scale integrated 5G-Advanced intelligent network.
-The Network supports a world-leading 5G-Advanced smart commercial complex, with high- and low-band integrated networking, at the Workers' Stadium.
+(MENAFN- BCW Global) Beijing, China, November 23, 2024] China Unicom Beijing and Huawei held an event, "5G Capital on the Way – Lighting Up Beijing with 5G-Advanced," to announce their deployment of the world's first large-scale integrated 5G-Advanced intelligent network.
+The network supports a world-leading 5G-Advanced smart commercial complex, with high- and low-band integrated networking, at the Workers' Stadium.
 Furthermore, a benchmark was set for the industry's first large-scale 10-gigabit 5G-Advanced network featuring air-ground integrated communications at the Great Wall scenic area, establishing the low-altitude economy innovation base.
 These developments will bring a better user experience to users in Beijing.

 The ultra-large-scale commercial 3CC network covers over 10 million people, lighting up Beijing with 5G-Advanced.